 2. Reducing Wastage

 Leftover food that is sent back by the customers is one of the worst types of Food Wastage as it cannot be recycled.
 Overserving of food which the customers cannot eat leads to wastage and ultimately inflated Food Costs.
-Controlling portion size helps eliminate this problem.
+Exercising portion control helps eliminate this problem.
 Many restaurants also specify the portion size in the menu to inform the customers of the quantity to reduce wastage of food.
-Learn how to reduce the food wastage in your restaurant here.

 3. Maintaining Consistency